METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 7. Run the following on the command prompt `mysql -u openmrs -p -e "SHOW GLOBAL VARIABLES LIKE 'innodb_buffer_pool_size'"` which will show 536870912 which means the variable has been changed
 8. Start the import again

+** NOTE **Depending on your Windows version the file may be called my.ini or my in case file extensions for known types are hidden

 ### Common Troubleshooting Tips

 #### Error incorrect integer value: 'false' for column 'retiredby'